 It has also been featured in the plots of many bestselling books, including “Inside Delta Force,” in which the writer, Eric L. Haney, meets at the hotel’s original restaurant, Le Consulat; one of the best D.C. restaurants when it opened.
 Today, The Embassy Row Hotel remains an iconic and famous hotel in the downtown Washington, D.C. area of Dupont Circle.

-Station Kitchen & Cocktails is a nod to the original Dupont Circle trolley station.
+Station Kitchen & Cocktails, the restaurant and bar inside our hotel in DC, is a nod to the original Dupont Circle trolley station.
 The trolley was a mode of transportation for DC-area residents from the 1940s to 1963.
 When cars became popular, the Dupont Circle trolley was abandoned.
 It's a mysterious space, trapped in time, steps from the hotel.
 Now, the space has been named Dupont Underground and will become a cultural destination for arts in this great city.

 In 2013, The Embassy Row hotel joined the Destination Hotels collection, a subsidiary of Lowe Enterprises.
 Renovations to the hotel began in March 2014, which included the refurbishment of the two-level rooftop pool.
-The second phase of the renovations occurred in November, which included common areas and the hotels' 231 guestrooms.
+The second phase of the renovations occurred in November, which included common areas and the hotels' 231 guestrooms, and concluded in 2015.